biodatlab/icip-challenge-2022/images/README.md

 # Images

-Predicted images from the given test set.
+Predictions from the given test set.